LET'S SAVE THE MONARCH BUTTERFLY!

 ABOUT US

 We are a group of Windsor, Essex and Chatham-Kent County residents whose goal is to provide information, knowledge and resources to our friends and neighbors who would like to help bring Monarch butterflies back in big numbers into our neighborhoods.
 You know by now through the media and web sites the Monarch butterfly is in BIG trouble.
 Our three North America country’s leaders had all promised back in 2014, to help the migration cycle of these creatures to continue for years to come.
-Unfortunately like all good politicians very little has been done financially to protect the Monarch habitat.
+Unfortunately like all good politicians very little has been done financially to protect the Monarch habitats.

 Let’s face it, the US

 and Canadian government will never stop farmers from spraying the huge amount of pesticides that automatically kills Milkweed plants in the fields every year.
 Too many big companies and millions of dollars in profits are at stake in the agriculture world and therefore the majority of these people most likely will never do anything about the Monarch butterfly’s future.
 So in order to help the Monarch butterfly survive, we’ve decided to take action into our own hands, like hundreds of thousands folks like you and me throughout Canada and US by planting Milkweed on our properties, and by encouraging others to do the same.
-We hope you will too. :-)

 Providing food for the Monarch caterpillars, and nectar flowers for the adult butterflies is the best way to help these delicate creatures survive with or without any help from our busy politicians.